Installment Loans for Bad Credit

 Every time you apply for a new line of credit, a hard inquiry shows up on your credit report and has the potential to lower your score temporarily.
 For this reason, don't apply for new credit unless you absolutely need to.

 Fortunately, a perfect credit score is not required if you want to take out an installment loan.
-There are installment loans online for poor credit that can help you make it through any financial obstacle.
+There are installment loans online for bad credit that can help you make it through any financial obstacle.

 The above information is provided for informational use only.
 Advance America is not responsible for any loss or damage resulting from your reliance on the material provided.
 This information is accurate as of the time it is posted; but it may not be updated regularly, so it may not be current information depending on when you read it.
 You should consult with your own financial professional when making financial decisions.